jmscslgroup/catvehicle/README.md

 catkin_make
 ```

-At this point, you can extract this package into your src directory
+At this point, you can extract this package and other dependent package into your src directory
 ```
 cd catvehicle_ws/src
 tar xzf catvehicle-x.y.z.tgz